bryantebeek/laravel-bundle-sluggable/readme.md

 ```

 ##Usage
-Sluggable can be configured on each Eloquent model by adding the following code to your model:
+Sluggable can be configured on each Eloquent model by adding the following code:

 ```php
 class Page extends Eloquent